7.2 Administration and governance

 It is placed under the authority of university bodies (Boards of Trustees, Vice-Chancellor of universities).
 The SUMPPS mainly gets its funding from the State (Minister for Higher Education) and through the fees paid by students enrolled at the university, included in their tuition fees.

-- At regional level
+Local and regional level

 Associations specialising in young people's health and well-being